 Dr. McAuliff saw the need for a dedicated clinic for newborn circumcision and his research lead him to conclude that the Pollock Technique was the best method to employ in his clinic.
 Infant circumcision is our specialty and no other clinic in the state has the same focused vocation in circumcising baby boys.

 Our medical team has been carefully trained by Dr. Pollock, one of the world’s leading circumcision practitioners and researchers, and we are proud to use the Pollock Technique in providing quick and simple access to infant circumcision in the state of Texas.
-Our doctor and nursing staff will support you after the circumcision surgery with a hotline for questions and detailed instructions on post-circumcision care for your baby son.
+Our doctor and nursing staff will support you after the circumcision surgery, providing detailed instructions on post-circumcision care for your baby son and answering your questions.

 The focused practice of our clinics permits us to optimize the circumcision procedure as well as the overall experience.

 Having served thousands of babies and families worldwide we have developed specialized systems and processes to offer these services better than any other institution.
 We are baby circumcision experts.